-We used a large sheet of cardboad to make a screen in the middle of the table for playing in pairs, but if you have a large group you kid sit everyone in a long line and have them rest the paper on the back of the person in front.
+We used a large sheet of cardboard to make a screen in the middle of the table for playing in pairs, but if you have a large group you kid sit everyone in a long line and have them rest the paper on the back of the person in front.

 Everyone will need something to draw with.
-For a small group you can make it even triciker by giving everyone the same coloured pencils or markers and adding the extra detail of colour into the instructions.
+For a small group you can make it even trickier by giving everyone the same coloured pencils or markers and adding the extra detail of colour into the instructions.

 You can download our free Christmas tree drawing prompt here.